Hays EF GrantsGrants for Great Ideas

 Grants from $500 up to $5,000 for projects, resources and programs that promote creative ideas and collaboration with school and community partners.

-Elementary and secondary teachers are encouraged to apply starting the first day of school and applications will close on Nov.
+Elementary and secondary teachers are encouraged to apply starting Sept.
+7th and applications will close on Nov.
 1st.

 Grants for Great Ideas are designed to encourage and reward innovative and creative instructional approaches to student achievement.
 The grants must enhance student academic performance and support the objectives, goals, and initiatives of the Campus Action Plan.